 Some parts of the HBase Reference Guide, most notably config.files, are generated automatically, so that this area of the documentation stays in sync with the code.
-This is done by means of an XSLT transform, which you can examine in the source at src/main/xslt/configuration to asciidoc chapter.xsl.
-This transforms the hbasecommon/src/main/resources/hbase-default.xml file into an Asciidoc output which can be included in the Reference Guide.
+This is done by means of an XSLT which examine transform, you can in the source at src/main/xslt/configuration_to_asciidoc_chapter.xsl.
+This transforms hbasethe common/src/main/resources/hbase-default.xml file into an Asciidoc output which can be included in the Reference Guide.